lumentut/ng-ripple-module/README.md

 This input is used in determining limit of `rtap` event.
 Touch event that more than this limit will be considered as `rpress`

 ## Available Events (`rtap`, `rpress`, `rpressup`, `rclick`)
-This module provides you custom events that will emitted after your ripple effect animation completed.
+This module provides you custom events that will emitt after your ripple effect animation completed.
 Of course you still can use default events ( eg. `tap` and `press` for Ionic Apps or `click` for mouse device).
 The events have `r` prefix to distinguish from default event.

 ## Custom Event Returned Object `($event)`
-Every event provides by this module will returned a custom event object.
+Every event provides by this module will return a custom event object.
 The returned value is an `RippleEvent` object as shown below:
 ```ts
 target: HTMLElement;      // your host element
 type: string;             // rtap | rpress | rpressup | rclick